Rukenshia/Unity-Inventory-System/README.md

 # Unity-Inventory-System
-volume-based inventory system for the unity engine.
+weight-based inventory system for the unity engine.